Early language is more about communication intents than vocabulary. Let’s take a look at 5 types we see in early language.

 Children usually begin by using requests and comments first, but quickly add other communication intents in their repertoire.

-Are you ready to help your child start talking?
+Want to help your child start talking?
 Join me for online coaching and transform the way you communicate with your child to maximize their language.